top of page

 When I became pregnant again, my body grew in ways I had never allowed it to before.

-And when my son arrived, breastfeeding demanded something of me that nothing else ever had—space.
+When my son arrived, breastfeeding demanded something of me that nothing else ever had—space.

-Physically, mentally, emotionally.
+Physically, mentally, and emotionally.

 For the first time in my life, I couldn’t make myself small.
-I had to take up space—with my body, with my needs, with my choices.
+I had to take up space—with my body, with my needs, and with my choices.

 There was no hiding when I nursed in public.
 No shrinking when someone disapproved.

 In yoga, I learned to move with reverence.
-To see my body as a miracle—not because of how it looked, but because of what it could do.
+To see my body as a miracle—not because of how it looked but because of what it could do.

 Breastfeeding?

 Yoga taught me that my body was powerful.
+Breastfeeding proved it to me.

-Choosing When to Stop Was Just as Powerful
+The Power of Choosing When to Stop

-But I knew when I was done.
+But I also knew when I was done.

 My baby still wanted to nurse, but I was ready to stop.

-The world tells mothers that our bodies exist for everyone but us.
-That we should keep giving, keep sacrificing, keep saying yes—even when our bodies are begging us to stop.
+The world tells mothers that our bodies exist for everyone but ourselves.
+We should keep giving, keep sacrificing, and keep agreeing—even when our bodies beg us to stop.
+Yet, my body mattered too.

 Just like I didn’t ask permission to start, I didn’t need permission to stop.